elastisys/compliantkubernetes-kubespray/migration/calico-to-cilium/README.md

-# Migrating Kubespray cluster from Calico to Cilium CNI
+# Migrating Kubespray clusters from Calico to Cilium CNI

 > [!NOTE]
 > Clusters will be migrated one at a time depending on the environment variable `TARGET_CLUSTER`.